brootaylor/brootaylor-v3/src/_content/pages/now.md

 ## Work

 I'm still working, on a contract basis, as a **Frontend Engineer** for [Admiral Group Plc](/projects/admiral) on their [customer facing websites](/projects/admiral).
 It's turned out to be a fab experience working with a great team of people.
-Some of them I would call good friends now.
+Some of them I would now call good friends.

-This contract is due to finish at the **end of December 2025**.
-I'm considering finding something a bit more '*permanent*' after that. {.call-out}

 ---